mllrjb/go-api-bootstrap/README.md

 `go get github.com/logrhythm/go-api-bootstrap` to clone the bootstrap and get started.

-Note that you'll want to move it to another repository and location on disk in order to customize and publich it.
-Even though this project is using go modules, it isn't fully supported in the `go-swagger` toolchain, so your project will still need to be located under your `GOPATH`.
+This uses go modules, which works fine with go@1.12+ and go-swagger@0.19.0+.
+Go modules is automatically enabled if your project source is *outside* `GOPATH`, otherwise you'll need to `export GO111MODULE=on` for it to work.

 ## Installing Dependencies

 This project uses go modules, which is available in go@1.11+.

-Install dependencies with `GO111MODULE=on go get`.
+Install dependencies with `go get`.

-Add a dependency using `GO111MODULE=on go get -u {package}`.
+Add a dependency using `go get -u {package}`.

 ## Generating go-swagger server